Kidderminster: Architecture and landmarks

 Kidderminster's parish church of St Mary and All Saints' is a grade I listed building dating mostly from the 15th and 16th centuries.
-Another notable church is St John's Church, which is grade II listed, and dates from 1843.
-Other listed buildings of note in the town include the Town Hall of 1877.
-The Shrubbery, a 19th-century mansion, and the Kidderminster Register Office.
-Many of Kidderminster's historic buildings were lost from the 1960s onwards, this led to the creation of the Kidderminster Civic Society in 1993 to promote preservation of the town's heritage.
+Another notable church is St John's, which is grade II listed, and dates from 1843.
+Other listed buildings of note in the town include the Town Hall of 1877; The Shrubbery, a 19th-century mansion; and the Kidderminster Register Office.
+Many of Kidderminster's historic buildings were lost from the 1960s; this led to the creation of the Kidderminster Civic Society in 1993 to promote preservation of the town's heritage.